 The lab is equipped with SLA and PLA 3D printers, electrical engineering equipment, and other tools to assist students with independent research experiments or engineering capstone design projects.
 It also has a fume hood, exhaust snorkel, fire-resistant chemical storage cabinet, and a collection of electronic components and circuit boards to assist students with research projects and experiments.

 Cole STEM building, room 211.

-The gas dynamics lab allows students to investigate complex reactions using laser absorption spectroscopy and recording narrow-band chemiluminescence.
+The Gas Dynamics Lab allows students to investigate complex reactions using laser absorption spectroscopy and record narrow-band chemiluminescence.
 Data recorded at this facility is of value to transportation, energy, safety and defense industries.

-This lab is equipped with a shock tube for study of chemical kinetics at elevated temperatures and pressures, absorption cell for spectroscopic parameter characterization and diagnostics for species measurement.
+This lab is equipped with a shock tube for the study of chemical kinetics at elevated temperatures and pressures, an absorption cell for spectroscopic parameter characterization and diagnostics for species measurement.